-Overall, the best-ranked tuning of Boulkroune's error function (red graphs in Figs.~\ref{fig:res:gs_results_EKF_perf} and \ref{fig:res:topX_tuning_factors}) was selected for the systematic investigation of MR-EKF parameters in the following section, because it delivers a good compromise between appropriate smoothing and correction of online and offline measurements; it exhibits converging state estimates for all states; and this metric can be applied in real applications where ground truth is unknown.
+Overall, the best-ranked tuning of Boulkroune's error function (red graphs in Figs.~\ref{fig:res:gs_results_EKF_perf} and \ref{fig:res:topX_tuning_factors}) was selected for the systematic investigation of MR-EKF parameters in the following section, because it delivers a good compromise between appropriate smoothing and correction of online and offline measurements.
+Further, it exhibits convergence for all state errors.
+Finally, this metric can be applied in real applications where ground truth is unknown.

-While many applications of state estimation in the literature simply used a tuning based on trial and error \cite{Gudi.1995,Zhao.2015,Kemmer.2023}, the presented tuning was chosen in systematic yet pragmatic fashion.
-Considering the NIS for Kalman filter tuning has also been reported by others \cite{Chen.2024,Chen.2019}.
-Yet, the proposed tuning does not describe a unique global optimum.
+While many applications of state estimation in the literature simply use a tuning based on trial and error \cite{Gudi.1995,Zhao.2015,Kemmer.2023}, the tuning presented in this tutorial was chosen in a systematic and pragmatic fashion.
+Considering only the NIS for Kalman filter tuning has also been reported by others \cite{Chen.2024,Chen.2019}.
 While Boulkroune et al. (2023) used a gradient-based optimizer for improving their tuning \cite{Boulkroune.2023}, they considered a vastly smaller search space.
+Additionally they acknowledge that their objective function does not show a unique global optimum \cite{Boulkroune.2023}.

 On the other hand, gradient-free optimizers such as genetic algorithm could help improving the tuning \cite{Zhang.2020}.
-Moreover, Bayesian optimization could be a suitable choice for improving the present grid search tuning, since the Kalman updates are highly stochastic \cite{Chen.2019}; and because the recursive nature of the Kalman filter updates prohibits an analytical closed form solution of the error function, rendering gradient-based optimizers rather unsuitable.
+Moreover, Bayesian optimization could be a suitable tool for improving the grid search since the Kalman updates are highly stochastic \cite{Chen.2019}, and because the recursive nature of the Kalman filter updates prohibits an analytical closed form solution of the error function, which renders gradient-based optimizers rather unsuitable.
 In any case, an appropriate choice of the dimensionality of the search space \cite{Chen.2024} as well as the error function are critical aspects for optimal tuning of the MR-EKF.